Coco (website)

-Coco (most recently accessible on the web as coco.gg, originally coco.fr) was a French-language online chat website without registration and free to access (freemium), created by Isaac Steidl, and known for being regularly associated with criminal cases.
+Coco, also variously referred to as Coco Chat or Cocoland (previously accessible under the name coco.fr, then coco.gg) is a French-language online chat website without registration and free to access (freemium), created by Isaac Steidl, and known for being regularly associated with criminal cases.
 It was closed in June 2024.
-The site was variously referred to as Coco Chat or Cocoland.
+A new version emerged in April 2026.

 Usage

 The website was named after its logo, a stylized coconut.
 It was facilitated by the advent of Web 2.0.
 Previously, group discussions (known as rooms) were only possible via Internet Relay Chat, which was challenging for the general public.

 Like many online chat platforms, the site facilitated connections between its users around public or private chat rooms and allowed everyone to exchange private messages.
 It was often likened to a dating site.

 Because it permitted its users to remain anonymous, the site was particularly popular with gay people.